Predicated Diffusion: Predicate Logic-Based Attention Guidance for Text-to-Image Diffusion Models: Related Work

 \section{Related Work}

-\paragraph{Conditional Image Generation} A diffusion model was proposed as a parameterized Markov chain~\citep{Sohl-Dickstein2015,Ho2020}.
-Taking a given image $x$ as the initial state $x_0$, the forward process $q(x_{t+1}|x_t)$ adds noise to the state $x_t$ repeatedly.
-The model learns the reverse process $p(x_{t-1}|x_t)$, reproducing the data distribution $p(x)=p(x_0)$.
+\paragraph{Diffusion Models for Image Generation} A diffusion model was proposed as a parameterized Markov chain~\citep{Sohl-Dickstein2015,Ho2020}.
+Taking a given image $x$ as the initial state $x_0$, the forward process $q(x_{t+1}|x_t)$ adds noise to the state $x_t$ from time $t=0$ to $T$.
+The model learns the reverse process $p(x_{t-1}|x_t)$ and thereby the data distribution $p(x)=p(x_0)$.
 Intuitively speaking, it repeatedly denoises images to be more realistic.
-The reverse process resembles a discretized stochastic differential equation, akin to the Langevin dynamics, which ascends the gradient of the log-probability, $\nabla \log p(x)$~\citep{Song2020}.
-With a separate classifier $p(y|x)$ for class label $y$, the diffusion model can reproduce the conditional probability $p(x|y)$, by ascending the gradient of the conditional log-probability, $\nabla \log p(x|y)=\nabla \log p(y|x)+\nabla \log p(x)$.
-Although grounded in probability theory, what it practically offers is additional guidance $\nabla \log p(y|x)$ for updating images, which is generalized as \emph{classifier guidance}~\citep{Dhariwal2021}.
-The diffusion model can learn the conditional probability $p(x|c)$ directly.
+The reverse process resembles a discretized stochastic differential equation, akin to the Langevin dynamics, which ascends the gradient of the log-probability, $\nabla_x \log p(x)$, where $\nabla_x$ denotes the gradient with respect to image $x$~\citep{Song2020}.

+A diffusion model can learn the conditional probability $p(x|c)$.
 The condition $c$ might be text, images, or other annotations~\citep{Ramesh2021,Rombach2022}.
-The difference between conditional and unconditional updates serves as \emph{classifier-free guidance}, which can adjust the fidelity of the generated image to condition $c$~\citep{Ho2021}. \cite{Liu2022b} proposed Composable Diffusion, inspired by energy-based models~\citep{Du2020}.
-It generates an image conditioned on two concepts, $c_0$ and $c_1$, by summing their respective conditional updates.
-It negates or removes a concept $c_n$ from generated images by subtracting the update conditioned on $c_n$, termed as a \emph{negative prompt}.

-\paragraph{Text-Based Image Generation by Cross-Attention Mechanism} One of the leading models, Stable Diffusion, employs the cross-attention mechanism for conditioning~\citep{Vaswani2017}.
+One of the leading models, Stable Diffusion, employs the cross-attention mechanism for conditioning~\citep{Vaswani2017}.
 A convolutional neural network (CNN), U-Net~\citep{Ronneberger2015}, transforms the image $x$ into an intermediate representation.
-For text conditions, a text encoder, CLIP~\citep{Radford2021a}, transforms text prompt $y$ into a sequence of intermediate representations, each linked to a word $c$ within the prompt $y$.
-Given these representations, the cross-attention mechanism creates an attention map $A_c$ for each word $c$.
-Using these maps as weights, U-Net then updates the image $x$.
+For text conditions, a text encoder, based on CLIP~\citep{Radford2021a}, transforms text prompt $c$ into a sequence of intermediate representations, each linked to a word $w$ within the prompt $c$.
+Given these representations, the cross-attention mechanism creates an attention map $A_w$ for each word $w$.
+U-Net then updates the image $x$ using these maps as weights.
 Technically, these processes target not the image $x$ but the latent variable $z$ extracted by a variational autoencoder~\citep{Kingma2014}.
-Despite its sophistication, Stable Diffusion sometimes fails to capture the intended meaning of the text prompt, as discussed in the Introduction.